pop-os/desktop-icons-ng/README.md

 ## TO-DO

-* Cut, Copy and Paste options in menu
+* Paste options in menu
-* Move to trash
 * Rename file
 * "Open with" using native GTK widget
 * Use file events instead of reloading the whole program